RealGiulia/tests-pencil-assessment/README.md

  - Bonus Assignment: Creates a new space, adds a text box, types text, italicizes it, and confirms the changes.

+ - The steps tested are: Login into webpage, create a new Space and manipulate canvas to generate a text box, insert the word "test", select "Italicize" option, and setup textbox clicking outside it.

  - A test file was created to test the functionalities of the bonus assessment.
 You can find the tests at file **bonus_tester.py**

- - A function to execute the steps indicated at bonus assessment was implemented at _web_handler.py_ file.
+ - A function named *_bonus_assignment_* to execute the steps indicated at bonus assessment was implemented at _web_handler.py_ file.